Treat all type of Skin Blisters

 - Apply antiseptic solution and let it dry.
-Cover with gauze or a bandage loosely, and secure with dressing tapes.
+Cover loosely with gauze or a bandage, and secure with dressing tapes.

 How to Prevent Blisters from Shoes

-- 1Buy and use a pair of shoes that fits your feet perfectly.The blisters will heal without any complications.
+- 1The blisters will heal without any complications.
 However, if you keep on wearing ill-fitting shoes, the blisters will form again and again.
 When you buy shoes, try them on and walk a couple of steps in them before finally buying them.
 This way, you will get to feel how it is to walk or run in them.
 If there is too much friction inside the shoes, try a bigger size.
 Furthermore, you should shop for shoes after work.
 This is the ideal time because by then, your feet may have swollen from walking and running all day.
-By doing so, you will get a better-fitting pair.Advertisement
+By doing so, you will get a better-fitting pair.Buy and wear shoes that fit your feet perfectly.Advertisement

-- 2Do not apply oil, butter or egg to the blister.This may cause infection and other complications.Advertisement
+- 2This may cause infection and other complications.Do not apply oil, butter or egg to the blister.Advertisement

 Categories : Health & Wellness